 Preparations for battle were made but the British battle plan was thrown into disarray after a local guide had led the forces to the wrong river crossing; trapping them in a loop in the river and exposing them to deadly fire from the Boers.
-The British guns that were deployed too close to the Boer positions also came under heavy fire and had to be rescued by volunteers who won four Victoria Crosses.
+The British guns that were deployed too close to the Boer positions also came under heavy fire and had rescued to be by volunteers who won four Victoria Crosses; 143 killed, 755 wounded, 240 missing.